Tanzania Walking Safari

 What about safety on this trip?

-On the trek we are accompanied by professional safari guides, who are highly skilled and armed, and who will always have our security as their highest priority, both when we are walking and camping.
-We will also be accompanied by a support crew, and a support vehicle.
+On the trek you are accompanied by professional safari guides, who are highly skilled and armed, and who will always have your security as their highest priority, both while walking and camping.
+You will also be accompanied by a support crew, and a support vehicle.

 Where does the trip start and end?

-We meet in Arusha, Tanzania and in the morning we are transferred to airport for our flight to Serengeti.
+From Arusha, Tanzania, transferred to an airport for a flight to Serengeti.
 The trip ends at another airstrip in Serengeti from where you can fly to Arusha, Kilimanjaro Airport or into Masai Mara.
-We assist you with the booking of all these flights.
-The domestic flights will be about US $ 500 per person in total.

 What are the physical activities on the trip and what level of fitness do I need?

-When you book this as a private trip, we can tailor it to the needs of your group.
-You may just want to do about 5 miles a day or if you’re gung-ho, over 10 or 15!
-Any any case, your group will have to have reasonable level of fitness.
+You will need a reasonable level of fitness.
 The terrain can be rough at times and the elevation is around 5000 feet.
 Depending on your needs, we can supply an additional vehicle in case some of your group want prefer to be driven part of the way.

 Do I need a visa?